Flavored tobacco: Electronic cigarettes

 Certain e-liquid flavorings contain diacetyl and acetyl propionyl which give a buttery taste.
 Diacetyl and acetyl propionyl are associated with bronchiolitis obliterans ("popcorn lung"), a serious lung disease.
 A 2015 review recommended for specific regulation of diacetyl and acetyl propionyl in e-liquid, which are safe when ingested but have been associated with respiratory harm when inhaled.
 Both diacetyl and acetyl-propionyl have been found in concentrations above those recommended by the US National Institute for Occupational Safety and Health.
 Diacetyl is normally found at lower levels in e-cigarettes than in traditional cigarettes.
 Concerns exist that the flavors and additives in e-cigarettes might lead to diseases, including the popcorn lung.
 The cardiovascular effects, including a vast range of flavorings and fragrances, is unknown.
 The irritants butyl acetate, diethyl carbonate, benzoic acid, quinoline, bis(2-ethylhexyl) phthalate, and 2,6-dimethyl phenol were present as undeclared ingredients in the e-liquid.
 Hindering safety assessments of e-liquids is the fact that the precise ingredients of e-cigarettes and e-liquids are not known.

+On 21 June 2024, the FDA authorized four menthol-flavored NJOY e-cigarette products for marketing in the United States; Reuters described it to be the agency's first authorization of flavored (non-tobacco) e-cigarette products.

+July 2025, the FDA also authorized the marketing of JUUL device and tobacco- and menthol-flavored JUULpods in both 3% and 5% nicotine strengths.
+That same year, the FDA authorised four Glas e-liquid pod products, including two that were non-tobacco and non-menthol products, marking the agency’s first authorization of ENDS products in that flavor category.
+The authorization came with device-access and marketing restrictions intended to limit youth use.

 With the current popular trend of flavored e-cigarettes use among young generations, there is concern about the potential long-term health of the public.